Our Services

 Helpful Resources

-A safe walking routine for neuropathy begins with medical clearance, well fitted supportive shoes and daily foot inspections before gradually progressing from short, gentle walks to longer, brisk sessions with proper warm up and cool down.
+A safe walking routine for neuropathy starts with three essentials: medical clearance from your doctor, properly fitted supportive shoes, and daily foot inspections.
+From there, gradually progress from short, gentle walks to longer, brisk sessions—always including a proper warm-up and cool-down to protect sensitive nerves.

 Walking is one of the simplest, most accessible forms of exercise—and it can be especially beneficial if you're dealing with neuropathy.
 However, numbness, tingling or loss of sensation in your feet can make walking risky.
 With the right preparation and a well-structured plan, you can establish a safe walking habit that supports nerve health, improves circulation and boosts overall well-being.